How to Attract Woodpeckers to a Feeder

-You can bring a lot of unique personality to your yard when you attract Woodpeckers to your bird feeder.
+You can bring a lot of personality to your yard when you attract Woodpeckers to a bird feeder.
 It’s fun to watch them as they scale up and down trees and feeders looking for food.
-Plus, many woodpeckers are also avid insect eaters, providing natural pest control for your yard!
+Some of them, like Downy and Red-Bellied Woodpeckers, are among my favorite feeder visitors.

-Woodpeckers are a lot of fun to attract and they tend to be loyal visitors.
-Once you bring one to your feeder, chances are good that they’ll keep coming back.
-Most tend to stay in a certain area year-round once they settle into a space.
-A pair of Downy Woodpeckers have become my most regular guests at my bird feeding station.
-They’ve visited every single day without fail for a year and counting!
+In my experience, Woodpeckers tend to be loyal guests.
+Once you bring one to your feeder, chances are good they’ll keep coming back for a while.
+Downy Woodpeckers have become my most regular birds at my feeding station.
+They visit nearly every single day!

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Here are a few quick and easy tips to start drawing in Woodpeckers to your yard and feeders.
+With that, here are a few quick tips to increase your odds of drawing in Woodpeckers to your yard.

 Related: 5 Time-Tested Ways to Attract Cardinals to Your Bird Feeder

-There are many varieties of suet you can buy.
-In my experience, peanut-flavored suet, high-energy suet, and cakes with insects mixed in have yielded the best results.
+There are many varieties of suet you can buy, both in terms of flavor and shapes.
+In my experience, peanut-flavored suet, high-energy suet, and suet cakes with insects mixed in have yielded the best results.

 You can also buy suet pellets for hopper and tray bird feeders.
 It’s fun to see a woodpecker snatch one of these up.
 Blue Jays also like them on my platform feeder.

-Several different suet feeder options are perfect for Woodpeckers.
-My personal favorite is a tree log feeder from my local Wild Bird Store.
-It’s made from a birch log with three holes drilled into it for suet plugs.
-My Downy Woodpeckers, Chickadees and Nuthatches love it!
+Several different feeder options are perfect for Woodpeckers.
+My personal favorite is using a suet log feeder made from birch tree logs that I buy from my local Wild Bird Store.
+It’s made from an actual birch log with three holes drilled into it for suet plugs.
+My Downy Woodpeckers, Chickadees and Nuthatches love it.
 You can also buy a similar feeder on Amazon.

 For larger woodpeckers, especially Pileated Woodpeckers, you’ll want to buy a feeder with a long base below the cage to support their tail when they land.
 These feeders hold a lot of suet and are sure to bring in Woodpeckers of all sizes.